-Applications open today for a $100,000 scholarship fund that assists adults with developmental disabilities with personal or professional development.
+Applications are now open for a scholarship that enables BC adults with developmental disabilities to pursue jobs training or personal development.

-Community Living British Columbia (CLBC) and the BC Government and Service Employees’ Union (BCGEU) co-sponsor the fund, established as part of their 2012 collective agreement.
-The fund is open to B.C. adults receiving CLBC funding and is being distributed over five years, starting in 2014.
+Community Living British Columbia (CLBC) and the BC Government and Service Employees’ Union (BCGEU) co-sponsor the $100,000 scholarship fund, established as part of their 2012 collective agreement.
+The fund is open to adults who are eligible for CLBC supports, and is being distributed over five years, starting in 2014.

 - skills training related to securing employment opportunities;